kiwicom/orbit-swiftui/README.md

 ## Usage

+### Register fonts (Optional)

+If you omit this optional step, Orbit components will use default iOS system fonts.

-0. (Optional) Set Circular Pro or custom fonts to be used in Orbit components.
+1. Define `Circular Pro` or any custom font to be used for each font weight variant.
 [Circular Pro must be licensed](https://orbit.kiwi/foundation/typography/circular-pro/#circular-pro-in-non-kiwicom-projects).
-If you omit this step, the default iOS system font will be used.

 ```swift
 Font.orbitFonts = [